 Spring contains a cavern – the part, which is reached by daylight and a cave – where natural light is not seen anymore.

 Diving in this spring has revealed another – very exciting – reality.
-It turns out that below is large, water filled cave system with powerful stream in it.
-Thus far the cave has been surveyed in 3,626 m length – going both upstreams and downstreams from the entrance.
-Cave is up to 30 m deep.
+It turns out that below is a large, water-filled cave system with a powerful stream in it.
+Thus far the cave has been surveyed in 3,626 m length – going both upstreams and downstream from the entrance.
+The cave is up to 30 m deep.

 The explored passages of the Wakulla – Leon Sinks cave system are bypassing Indian Spring in a few hundred metres distance.
 Hydrological research shows that Indian Spring is connected to this cave system.